sixeyed/docker4.net/lessons/section-02/02-05-packaging-dotnet-apps.md

 docker container logs api
 ```

-> Logging is set to Debug level in the packaged config file.
+> Logging is set to Debug level in the packaged config file

 ## Compare the web container